09u2h4n/PyAPKDownloader/README.md

     python3 -m venv venv && pip install .

 ## Usage 📦
-The Apk Downloader module includes classes for Aptoide and ApkPure, which you can use to download APK files from the source of your choice.
+The Pyapks module includes classes for Aptoide and ApkPure, which you can use to download APK files from the source of your choice.
 ### Using Aptoide 🛒
 To download an APK file using the Aptoide class, you can use the following example: